SoheilMohammadpour231754/Stable-Diffusion/README.md

 #### Single Prompt (for Dreambooth)

-In Dreambooth, using a single, well-defined prompt is crucial as opposed to multiple prompts for each image.
-This approach ensures consistency and focus, allowing the model to deeply understand and adhere to the specific theme and style you're aiming for.
-A single, detailed prompt effectively guides the model's generative process, leading to more coherent and stylistically consistent outputs.
-The preciseness of this singular prompt is instrumental in achieving high-quality, relevant results that accurately reflect your project's vision.
+In Dreambooth, only a single well-defined prompt is used for fine-tuning all the images.
+This ensures that the model deeply underestand the specific theme we are aiming for.

 #### Multiple Prompt Generation using BLIP (for Keras-CV)

-For implementing stable diffusion with Keras-CV, a critical component is the creation of accurate and relevant prompts for each image in the dataset.
-To automate this process, the BLIP (Berkeley Language Image Program) model is employed for automatic captioning.
-Utilize the script located in `./prepration/auto prompting using BLIP.ipynb` to generate captions.
-Follow the step-by-step guide in the notebook to efficiently create descriptive captions for each image in your dataset.
-It's important to ensure that these captions accurately reflect the content of the images.
-To guarantee precision and contextual relevance, manually review and, if necessary, revise the captions.
-This process ensures that each image is paired with a single, descriptive prompt, optimizing the stable diffusion process in Keras-CV.
+To implement stable diffusion with Keras-CV, we require a separate prompt for each image in our dataset, in contrast to the approach in Dreambooth.
+We utilize the BLIP model to automatically generate descriptive captions for each image in the dataset.
+You can find the script in ./preparation/auto prompting using BLIP.ipynb and follow the step-by-step guide for generating the prompts.

 <br>